 1 The word of the Lord came to me: 2 “Son of man, prophesy against the shepherds of Israel; prophesy and say to them: ‘This is what the Sovereign Lord says: Woe to you shepherds of Israel who only take care of yourselves!
 Should not shepherds take care of the flock?
 3 You eat the curds, clothe yourselves with the wool and slaughter the choice animals, but you do not take care of the flock.
 4 You have not strengthened the weak or healed the sick or bound up the injured.
 You have not brought back the strays or searched for the lost.
 You have ruled them harshly and brutally.
 5 So they were scattered because there was no shepherd, and when they were scattered they became food for all the wild animals.
 6 My sheep wandered over all the mountains and on every high hill.
 They were scattered over the whole earth, and no one searched or looked for them.
 7 “‘Therefore, you shepherds, hear the word of the Lord: 8 As surely as I live, declares the Sovereign Lord, because my flock lacks a shepherd and so has been plundered and has become food for all the wild animals, and because my shepherds did not search for my flock but cared for themselves rather than for my flock,9 therefore, you shepherds, hear the word of the Lord: 10 This is what the Sovereign Lord says: I am against the shepherds and will hold them accountable for my flock.
 I will remove them from tending the flock so that the shepherds can no longer feed themselves.
 I will rescue my flock from their mouths, and it will no longer be food for them.
 11 “‘For this is what the Sovereign Lord says: I myself will search for my sheep and look after them.
 12 As a shepherd looks after his scattered flock when he is with them, so will I look after my sheep.
 I will rescue them from all the places where they were scattered on a day of clouds and darkness.
 13 I will bring them out from the nations and gather them from the countries, and I will bring them into their own land.
 I will pasture them on the mountains of Israel, in the ravines and in all the settlements in the land.
 14 I will tend them in a good pasture, and the mountain heights of Israel will be their grazing land.
 There they will lie down in good grazing land, and there they will feed in a rich pasture on the mountains of Israel.
 15 I myself will tend my sheep and have them lie down, declares the Sovereign Lord.
 16 I will search for the lost and bring back the strays.
 I will bind up the injured and strengthen the weak, but the sleek and the strong I will destroy.
 I will shepherd the flock with justice.

 As I have implied repeatedly in my writings, there are consequences for allowing popular culture to drive movements in the church, no matter how harmless they may seem at the time.
 Sound doctrine is vitally important, and the fruits of the church’s tolerance of bad ideas from church leaders – instead of “testing the spirits” – is evident today.
 There are consequences when Christian leaders, academics, and the congregations that should hold them accountable fail to be adequately protective of scripture, allowing unsound teachings to be entertained in the church.
 Given its origins, the fundamentalism many churches still teach today is the most literal definition of white, American Christianity as one can get.
-Be it far from us to presume that a gospel forged well before our country’s existence and in a culture far different from ours, should be interpreted through 20th century American blinders.
+Be it far from us to presume that a gospel forged well before our country’s existence and in an ancient culture far different from ours, should be interpreted through 20th century American blinders.

 1 A misunderstanding of conditional covenants; also consider the word play in the first three chapters of Genesis, where Ha’adam in the Hebrew personifies Adam as a figurative representation of all mankind.